Although they look like bumblebees, the carpenter bee is an insect that can do great damage to your home.

 However, you can treat the wood with insecticide which will deter or kill the bees and their larvae.

-This is recommended before you paint the wood to ensure that there are no bees present.
+This is recommended before you paint the wood to ensure that there is no bees present.

 Best Paint Additives to Prevent Carpenter Bees